Dubstep pioneers Skream and Benga are returning in 2022

 Over the festive period, Skream – real name Oliver Jones – took to social media to confirm Skream and Benga’s return.
 “The boys are back in town….” he wrote.
 “Skream X @iambenga 2.0…..
 2022 we’re having it.”

-In response, a fan said: “I pray this happens.”
+In response, fellow Croydon DJ/producer Hatcha said: “I pray this happens.”
 Jones replied: “Nearly finished two tunes this morning……” You can see those posts below.

 The boys are back in town….